30th September, 2021

 We’ll satisfy your curiosity over what a bookkeeper actually does, how they’re different to an accountant and how to work with your bookkeeper.

-And we’ll do it in about three minutes of reading time.
+And we’ll do it in about five minutes of reading time.

 If your business isn’t making money, it won’t last.